 Maintenance: Emmert Wolf wrote over a century ago, that “a man is only as good as his tools”, and never a truer word was spoken.
 Invest time, money and resources into ensuring your tools, car/van and self are in tip-top condition.
+Deal with minor car issues yourself by investing in an affordable car diagnostic tool, enabling you to diagnose minor vehicle issues without visiting a mechanic.
 This stops you from having to take time away from your business and fix things because we all know if you ignore a small thing it suddenly becomes a huge thing!

 You always think these things will never happen to you – buying cheap insurance, not protecting your tools adequately but these things always have a way of snowballing out of control.

 This post complies with my Disclosure Policy.Found this useful wondering how you can show me your appreciation?
 Well, there are some ways you can say thanks and support my website: ➡